thorgate/tg-resources/README.md

 Make sure to set `useLodashTemplate` config option to `false` to avoid running into this https://github.com/facebook/hermes/issues/222 hermes issue.
 See more details in #117.

-We do plan to make the new url parameter renderer the default in the next major version but for we are introducing it as opt-in to see how it behaves in the wild.
+We do plan to make the new url parameter renderer the default in the next major version but for now we are introducing it as opt-in to see how it behaves in the wild.

 #### <a name="signal-rn"></a>Using `signal` with react-native